asmuth/clip/fnordmetric-doc/src/enterprise_index.md

 FnordMetric Enterprise
 ----------------------

-FnordMetric Enterprise is a JVM-based timeseries database.
-It's a key-value store (much like redis or memcached) where each key holds a "measurement".
-There are different measurement methods like sum, mean, min/max, 90th percentile, etc. You continuously add data to these keys/measurements which is aggregated and periodically persisted.
+FnordMetric Enterprise is a key-value store (much like redis or memcached) where each key holds a "metric".
+There are different metric types like sum, mean, min/max, 90th percentile, etcetra.
+You continuously add data to these keys/metrics which is aggregated and periodically persisted.

-FnordMetric Enterprise features disk persistence, a HTTP, TCP and UDP API, native WebSockets support, CSV/JSON Export and a turnkey-ready HTML5 visualization solution (FnordMetric UI).
-FnordMetric Enterprise can be used as a drop-in replacement for StatsD+Graphite (it is a lot faster, see Benchmarks).
+FnordMetric Enterprise features a TCP/UDP, HTTP and WebSocket API, CSV/JSON Export and a turnkey-ready HTML5 visualization solution ([FnordMetric UI](/documentation/ui_index)).
+It can be used as a drop-in replacement for StatsD+Graphite.

 ### Semantics

-There are three basic operations: `add_sample`, `value_at` and `values_in` that add a sample to an ongoing measurement, retrieve the measurement value at a specified time, or retrieve all aggregated measurement values in a specified time interval.
+There are three basic operations: `add\_sample`, `value\_at` and `values\_in`.
+`add\_sample` adds a sample to a metric, `value\_at` retrieves the measured value at a specified time and `values\_in` retrieves all aggregated measured values in a specified time interval.

-The measurement method and flush_interval are implicitly specified by the key;
+The metric type and interval are implicitly specified by the metric key; all keys have to end with "$type-$interval".

-all keys have to be postfixed with "$method-$flush_timeout".
-For example if you want a key "response_time" to operate in average/mean mode and flush every 60 seconds, use the key `response_time-mean-60`, for a key "total_clicks" that aggregates/sums a value and flushes every hour, you could use "total_clicks.sum-3600"
+For example: if you want a metric `response\_time` to record the average/mean of all sampled values in an aggregation interval of 60 seconds, use the key `response\_time-mean-60`.
+For a metric `total\_clicks` that sums up all measuements in one-hour intervals, you could use `total_clicks.sum-3600`

-### In-memory vs. disk storage

-FnordMetric Enterprise stores the values as 64bit double precision floats.

-With an example flush timeout of 10 seconds, one metric uses 0.065 MB of memory per day or 0.4 MB per week.
-The default ring buffer size is x,.

-That means with only 4GB of ram, you could access the last month of data of 2500 counters/measurements with 10 second granularity all from the in-memory ringbuffers (without ever hitting a HDD).

-Requests that can not be served from memory require one sequential disk read.

-### FnordMetric Enterprise vs. StatsD

-+ allows for flush intervals as low as one second
-+ rendered in the browser, interactive
-+ much much more scalable
-+ highly customizable with css
-+ requires only a single deployment
-+ i18n (proper timezones in graphs due to in browser rendering etc)
+You can find a list of all metric types and the [full API Reference here](/documentation/fnordmetric_api_reference/)

+### Installation

+Installing FnordMetric Enterprise is straightforward.
+Download the latest release [here](/documentation/downloads) and run the jarfile with this command:

+    java -jar FnordMetric-Enterprise-v1.2.7.jar --tcp 8922 --udp 8922 --websocket 8080

+This will start FnordMetric, listen on UDP and TCP port 8922 and start a WebSocket server in port 8080.

+### Getting Started

+...